 Marketing, for example, is an essential component for every business.
 Doing it well will elevate your business to a new and consistent brand, define new strategies and expand focused outreach.

-As businesses grow they have to make a decision – hire a marketing firm or in-house marketing professional?
+As businesses grow, they have to decide – hire a marketing firm or in-house marketing professional?
 Both have critical outcomes.
 This chart helps you break it down:

 |Marketing Agency||It’s cost-effective and often less than the cost of adding one employee to your organization.||When you hire an agency, you hire a team of experts.
 They become a part of your organization and provide the services you need when as often as you need them.

 |You have access to a team of marketing professionals with an array of expertise.